 That’s why it’s important to be proactive and stop these calls dead in their tracks.
 You have several clever ways to keep scams and robocalls at bay.
 Tap or click here to stop robocalls for good.
 How are these callers getting ahold of your number in the first place?

 Sometimes, phone numbers are purchased or leaked from online databases.
 Other times, your number can end up on a list when you dial out to call centers or answer the robocalls.
 To protect your privacy, hide your number when you make calls to numbers or contacts you don’t know.
-This quick-start guide will show you a few different ways to do it.
+This quick-start guide will show you how to block your cell phone number.
+There are a few different ways to get the job done.

 1. Dial *67 to hide your phone number